Sandworm (Dune): Life cycle

+Leto II says in Children of Dune:

 The sandtrout ... was introduced here from some other place.
 This was a wet planet then.
 They proliferated beyond the capability of existing ecosystems to deal with them.
 Sandtrout encysted the available free water, made this a desert planet ... and they did it to survive.
 In a planet sufficiently dry, they could move to their sandworm phase.